FarronF/limerick-council-meetings/meetings/2022/09/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 14th July 2022.md

 Multi Annual Rural Water Programme, aimed at assisting in the provision of Waste Water

+Treatment Facilities to villages and settlements, **without access to public sewers**.
+---
-Treatment Facilities to villages and settlements, **without access to public sewers**.--- Local Authorities have been invited to submit a maximum of two proposals for funding under
+Local Authorities have been invited to submit a maximum of two proposals for funding under

 this measure, accompanied by a Feasibility Study, by September 15th, 2022.